doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/overview.rst

 ==================

-At present, the QA-DKRZ package is a rolling release and is available on GitHub
+At present, the QA-DKRZ package is a rolling release and is provided on GitHub

 .. code-block:: bash